Handmade Tile Backsplash Challenges

 An example of “lippage”, and NOT my work!

-If your subway tiles have individual variations in size, shape, and flatness, then how can you possibly make then look uniform all stuck to a wall together?
+If your backslash tiles all have individual variations in size, shape, and flatness, then how can you possibly make then look mostly uniform all stuck to a wall together?
 The secret is space.
 Wider grout lines give more space to vary the placement of each individual tile with respect to all the tiles around it.
 Wider grout lines also give more space to hide subtle shadows cast by minor lippage.

 Experiment and plan BEFORE the install starts!